CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 |[XCMS3](https://github.com/sneumann/xcms)|[See documentation](featurebasedmolecularnetworking-with-XCMS3.md) |Commandline|Any|[Open source](https://github.com/sneumann/xcms)|Bioinformaticians and developers|
 |[MetaboScape](https://www.bruker.com/products/mass-spectrometry-and-separations/ms-software/metaboscape/overview.html)|[See documentation](featurebasedmolecularnetworking-with-metaboscape.md)|Graphical UI|Windows|Proprietary code|Mass spectrometrists|

-**IMPORTANT:** The software use for the LC-MS/MS data processing have to be configured and utilized as recommended by the softwre documentation.
+**IMPORTANT:** The software use for the LC-MS/MS data processing have to be configured and utilized as recommended by the software documentation.

-### Mass spectrometry data Feature Detection with MZmine2 [RECOMMENDED]
+### Mass Spectrometry Data Feature Detection with MZmine2 [RECOMMENDED]

 Currently, we are recommending using the MZmine2 workflow, as it has been thoroughly tested.
 [See the documentation here](featurebasedmolecularnetworking-with-mzmine2.md) and the following [MZmine2 video tutorial:](tutorials/americangutmzmine.md)